A Guide to Club Competitions.

 The Australian Pairs League - The Nora Rose Bowl.

-The Australian Pairs League is played on Thursday mornings, beginning at 10.30 hrs.
 Open to all playing members.
 Entry is as a named pair, in which case substitutes are allowed, or three players can be nominated for each team, in which case substitutes are not allowed.
 Teams usually play each other once during the season.

 3).
 Progressive Competitions.